 The ongoing climate crisis is directly linked to world food security, as global temperatures have risen and desertification affects over 500 million people worldwide.
 In an effort to stem the tide, various sustainable climate frameworks have been put in place to improve the situation in a number of ways.
 Organizations and businesses are often at the forefront of the movement, as they have an opportunity to make real change and the financial backing to do so.

-From greenhouse gases to building a more sustainable economy, here’s what you need to know about climate frameworks, including some of the most relevant in modern society.
+From greenhouse gasses to building a more sustainable economy, here’s what you need to know about climate frameworks, including some of the most relevant in modern society.

 Defining Climate Frameworks

 A climate framework helps organizations become more sustainable from an environmental perspective through, for example, green alternatives and lowered emissions.
 Most climate frameworks are sustainable by design as they are directly tied to a sustainable present, where we won’t need to take resources away from future generations to meet current demands.

 We’ve listed relevant examples of frameworks which work to improve the climate and promote sustainability.

 The 2030 Climate & Energy Framework has a range of EU targets and sustainable policies for 2021 to 2030.
 This coincides with the Sustainable Development Goals (SDG) laid out by the EU, which has a hard deadline of 2030.
 Their key targets are as follows;